joergschultzelutter/mowas-pwb/README.md

 - If you want to use this program for a different country's warning system:
     - remove the call for retrieving the 'warncell' information
     - replace the MOWAS module with your country's native warn system parser code
+    - change the DAPNET message group from "dl-all" (Germany) to your locale's transponder group.

 ## The fine print